IP Tannoy | IP Public Address (IP PA)

-Traditional Public Address (PA) / Paging / Tannoy audio applications rely on cable based topology and connectivity designs - audio inputs (eg. microphones & music source) and audio outputs (speakers) are made by through 'fixed' dedicated cabling infrastructures.
-Utilising Audio over IP (AoIP) technology solutions, IP Public Address (IP PA), IP Paging / IP Tannoy applications are freed from the same incumbent dedicated cabling.
-Streaming audio via IP network infrastructures (LAN, WAN, WiFi and Internet/VPN) enables new and improved commercial audio design solutions.
+Traditional Public Address (PA) / Paging and Tannoy audio applications rely on cable based technology, topology and connectivity designs.
+Audio inputs (eg. microphones & music source) and audio outputs (speakers) are made using 'fixed' dedicated cabling infrastructures.
+Utilising Audio over IP (AoIP) technologies, IP Tannoy, IP Public Address (IP PA) & IP Paging applications are freed from the same incumbent dedicated cabling.
+Streaming audio via IP network infrastructures (LAN, WAN, WiFi and Internet/VPN) enables new and improved commercial IP Tannoy audio design solutions.
 For example, moving an IP speaker or IP microphone could be as simple as unplug, move and re-plug into the new location.
 From deployment and installation flexibility to system control and management, AoIP based audio design offers a powerful proposition for building flexible, scalable PA, Paging and Tannoy application solutions.

-How does IP Public Address (IP PA) and IP Tannoy work?
+How does IP Tannoy and IP Public Address (IP PA) work?

 Traditional commercial audio, Public Address (PA) / Tannoy systems rely on the conversion of sound waves (eg. a microphone) to amplified electrical audio transmission, which is then propagated via dedicated cabling (eg. microphone > amplifier > cabling > loudspeaker).

-For IP Public Address (IP PA) / IP Tannoy; the same audio sound waves and resultant electrical audio signals produced by an audio source (eg. paging microphone) receive an additional conversion step - the electrical audio is encoded into IP 'packets' for transmission within an IP network infrastructure.
-Encoded IP PA / IP Tannoy audio is now free of dedicated cabling, and can be 'streamed' via the network (LAN, WAN, WiFi, VPN and Internet) to one or many IP endpoints (eg. IP Speakers).
+For IP Tannoy and IP Public Address (IP PA), the same audio sound waves and resultant electrical audio signals produced by an audio source (eg. paging microphone) receive an additional conversion step - the electrical audio is encoded into IP 'packets' for transmission within an IP network infrastructure.
+Encoded IP Tannoy / IP PA audio is now free of dedicated cabling, and can be 'streamed' via the network (LAN, WAN, WiFi, VPN and Internet) to one or many IP endpoints (eg. IP Speakers).
 Free from fixed cabling infrastructure, AoIP fundamentally alters, and improves, commercial audio PA / Tannoy system design (providing flexible system topology installation deployment and new / improved user applications).

 - 'Encoding' audio from sound waves and electrical audio signals to IP Audio.